Rebuilding

 At Reality LA, we pray about everything.
 So from beginning to end, we want to cover this capital campaign and renovation project in prayer.
 Pray that God will provide, teach us to be a generous people, and use the entire endeavor for his kingdom purposes.

-On March 2, we’ll begin a “Rebuilding for Renewal” sermon series on Sundays, where Pastor Jeremy will preach through the book of Nehemiah and cast vision for where God is leading us as a church.
+At the beginning of our campaign, we had a “Rebuilding for Renewal” sermon series, in which Pastor Jeremy preached through the book of Nehemiah and cast vision for where God is leading us as a church.

 Give